A little bread, a little freedom

 I don’t know how to make my great-grandmother’s rye bread.
 At some point over the last fifty years, the secret was lost.
 My grandmother gradually stopped making it, my mother only made it a few times with her.
 We forgot, let it slip away.
 We never picked up the trick, the incantation necessary to conjure it into existence.
 We gradually started doing what pretty much everyone in America now takes as a given in their lives – picking up a loaf of bread at their local supermarket.
 And a little piece of something precious was lost.

 However, at some point, I stopped baking bread.
 At some point, schools and careers and the demands of a modern life made me put it down, forget about the time spent wandering down fairy paths.
-My wife and I developed a habit of picking up a loaf of bread from whole foods nearly every day – $5-6 per, 1/4 of a year of our life according to the calculator.
+My wife and I developed a habit of picking up a loaf of bread from whole foods nearly every day.
+Expensive, but we could afford it working our crazy, demanding jobs.
 I stopped doing something I love to devote a few more hours of my life to my employer.

 So I’ve started making bread again.
 A few months ago I baked my first loaf in years.
 Put my hands back into flour and yeast and created a little magic out of nothing.
 Getting back to something you love is one small step in reclaiming your life, but it’s one of the most important ones you can take.
 My family is happier for it – it’s pretty damn good bread.
 I’m happier for it, and I have a chance to pass a little bit of magic onto my daughter.
 I might even try my hand at some rye one of these days.